-Note that the Spatial Development Framework for the Pixley ka Seme district, was prepared in 2007, and hence, does not include the bioregional planning approach, recent (private and public sector) investments, recent changes to the municipal boundaries within the district, and/or any reference to the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013).
+Note that the Spatial Development Framework for the Pixley ka Seme district, was prepared in 2007, and hence, does not include the bioregional planning approach, recent private project investments, recent changes to the municipal boundaries within the district, and/or any reference to the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013).
+In this regard, we include only the following vision as advocated in the district Spatial Development Framework: "We, Pixley ka Seme District municipality, commit ourselves to be a developmental municipality where the quality of life of all people in the district will be improved."